“You always gain by giving love.” Reese Witherspoon

 - Climb a mountain together – why not the Galatzó?
 I promise you, up on the summit, with the world at your feet, you won’t need any words to express your love.
 You will feel it!

 Whatever you do, wherever you find yourself, spread the love.
 Kindness is an underrated commodity and the only one that we’ve found to be returned by more measure than any other gift.
-Here on Mallorca, we have millions of people visiting a year from over 128 countries, with almost a million expats living here.
+Here on Mallorca, we have people from over 128 countries, with almost a million expats living here.
 We all bring with us our cultural traditions.
 On this Valentine’s Day, our wish is that you find a way to feel love and to give it in return.
 That is the spirit of this holiday - - may we spread the love this and every day.

 You have more ideas?
 Please share!
 Send us your photos and videos of your most romantic moment on Mallorca.